Maren Jensen

-Maren Jensen is an American former model and actress, best known for portraying Lieutenant Athena in the 1978–79 television series Battlestar Galactica.
+Maren Kawehilani Jensen (born September 23, 1956) (Note: While an October 1978 newspaper article notes Jensen as a "21-year-old actress," the California Birth Index lists her birthdate as September 23, 1956.
+In the Variety's Who's Who in Show Business, her birthdate is also listed as September 23.) is an American former model and actress, best known for portraying Lieutenant Athena in the 1978–1979 television series Battlestar Galactica.
 Jensen also made guest appearances in several US television series, such as The Love Boat and Fantasy Island.